VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Mien Ga Ky Dong (Chicken Pho)

-It has opened since 1975 and is famous for its chicken dishes, from Pho to Mien (clear noodles) and Hu tieu.
-The chicken here is tender, rich in flavor with shiny golden skin.
+It opened in 1975 and is famous for its chicken dishes, from Pho to Mien (clear noodles) and Hu Tieu.
+The chicken here is tender, rich in flavor, and has shiny golden skin.
 Each serving is of equal quality, and everyone’s favorite dish at this store must be the tender, juicy chicken thighs.

 Address: 14/5 Ky Dong Street, District 3